-Key Description ROLL Moves the contents of the current level to level 1, and rolls upwards the portion of the stack beneath the current level (equivalent to n ROLL).
-ROLLD Moves the contents of level 1 to the current level, and rolls downwards the portion of the stack beneath the current level (equivalent to n ROLLD). →LIST Creates a list containing all the objects in levels 1 through the current level (equivalent to $n \rightarrow \text{LIST}$).
-DUPN Duplicates levels 1 through the current level (equivalent to n DUPN).
-For example, if the pointer is at level 3, levels 1, 2, and 3 are copied to levels $4, 5, and 6$.
-DRPN Deletes levels 1 through the current level (equivalent to n DROPN).
+Key Description ROLL Moves the contents of the current level to level 1, and rolls upwards the portion of the stack beneath the current level (equivalent to $n$ ROLL).
+ROLLD Moves the contents of level 1 to the current level, and rolls downwards the portion of the stack beneath the current level (equivalent to $n$ ROLLD). →LIST Creates a list containing all the objects in levels 1 through the current level (equivalent to $n \rightarrow \text{LIST}$ ).
+DUPN Duplicates levels 1 through the current level (equivalent to $n$ DUPN).
+For example, if the pointer is at level 3, levels 1, 2, and 3 are copied to levels 4, 5, and 6.
+DRPN Deletes levels 1 through the current level (equivalent to $n$ DROPN).
 KEEP Clears all levels above the current level.
 LEVEL Enters the current level number into level 1.
 Moves the stack pointer up one level.
-When preceded by \bigcirc , moves the stack pointer up four levels (G PgUP) in the following keyboard illustration); when preceded by \textcircled{P} , moves the stack pointer to the top of the stack ((\frown) in the following keyboard illustration).
+When preceded by (, moves the stack pointer up four levels ((PgUp) in the following keyboard illustration); when preceded by , moves the stack pointer to the top of the stack ( ( ) in the following keyboard illustration).
 Moves the stack pointer down one level.
-When preceded by (), moves the stack pointer down four levels ((PgDn) in the following keyboard inustration); when preceded by $(-)$, moves the stack following keyboard illustration) Conice the chiest in the connect level into the command line for editing.
-Press [ENTER] when finished editing (or CANCEL) to abort) A Deletes the object in the current level Schoots the post page of Interpative Steely energy Exits the Interactive Stack operations.
-LENTER Exits the Interactive Stack.
-(CANCEL) Exits the Interactive Stack.
+When preceded by , moves the stack pointer down four levels ( PgDn in the following keyboard illustration); when preceded by , moves the stack pointer to the bottom of the stack ( T in the following keyboard illustration).
+(EDIT) Copies the object in the current level into the command line for editing.
+Press ENTER when finished editing (or CANCEL to abort). ۲ Deletes the object in the current level.
+NXT Selects the next page of Interactive-Stack operations.
+ENTER Exits the Interactive Stack.
+CANCEL Exits the Interactive Stack.